 Yes there are, but how wonderful to have so much choice.

 Personally, I’m an underwired sports bra convert.
-The wires are flexible and thinner than the standard metal so it won’t dig in when you’re exercising and moving around.
+The wires are flexible and thinner than the standard metal so they don’t dig in when you’re exercising and moving around.

 Which Bra For Which Sport?